-Depending on the type of Illinois business you’re running, you will need to obtain various business licenses and permits.
-These are not required to form your corporation, but you must have them to legally carry out business.
+Depending on the type of Illinois corporation you’re running, you will need to obtain various business licenses and permits.
+These are not required to form your IL corporation, but you must have them to legally carry out business.
 It’s vital to understand the permits and licenses required for your business to operate in compliance in your jurisdiction.

 Depending on the type of Illinois business you are running, you may need to get licenses and permits from the federal government and various national agencies.
 You can find a complete list on the U.S. Small Business Administration website.

-Because permits vary depending on the type of business you are operating and where you are located, we provide a comprehensive Business License Research Package.
+Because permits vary widely depending on the type of Illinois corporation you are operating and where you are located, we provide a comprehensive Business License Research Package.
 It’s designed to tell you all of the licenses and permits necessary for your new corporation.
 It includes:

-Your customized Business License Research Package will be emailed to you within two days of your company being filed by the state.
-Remember that operating your business without the required licenses can expose you to compliance risks and fines from state and local governments.
+Your customized Business License Research Package will be emailed to you within two days of your Illinois Corporation being formed by the Illinois Secretary of State.

 Because you’re forming a corporation, there are certain other legal, regulatory and compliance areas you need to meet.

-Bylaws are the formal, internal rules that your corporation must follow to stay active.
+Bylaws are the formal, internal rules that your Illinois corporation must follow to stay active.
 You will need to create and agree to bylaws in certain areas.

-You must appoint directors to all positions in line with the agreed corporation bylaws.
-The board of directors is responsible for the strategic direction and overall management of the corporation.
+You must appoint directors to all positions in line with the agreed Illinois corporation bylaws.
+The Board of Directors is responsible for the strategic direction and overall management of the corporation.
 The board selects officers who will manage the day-to-day activities of the corporation.

 You may need to hire additional employees for your Illinois corporation.
 You will need an Employer Identification Number (EIN).
 You may also need to get Worker’s Compensation Insurance and General Liability Insurance.

-You must hold a yearly meeting that all directors, officers and shareholders of the corporation are invited to.
+You must hold a yearly meeting that all directors, officers and shareholders of the IL corporation are invited to.
 The purpose of an AGM is generally to: